Peter Andre makes presenting debut on GB News

 “He is in a position of authority so it’s very questionable.”

-There were calls on social media for Andre to be made a permeant fixture after the broadcast.
+There were calls on social media for Andre to be made a permanent fixture after the broadcast.

 The Mysterious Girl singer first announced he would be appearing on the show during a video shared to Twitter.